-Since my 101 Days of Intense Gut Healing ended on October 16, 2013, I have learned even more…..including 6 ways to get rid of bloat.
+Since my 101 Days of Intense Gut Healing ended, I have learned even more…..including 6 ways to get rid of bloat.

 Halloween, Thanksgiving, Christmas and New Years came and went.
 And along with the entire holiday season, so went even more bloat.
 It was the first time in my life that I survived a holiday season with zero bloat.
 In fact, since those miserable days at the end of June/beginning of July, I have dropped over 10+ pounds in bloat.

 I’m not telling you this to make you feel bad (I look the same as I did before, only I feel a million times better) or to have you wondering why you might have gained a few extra holiday pounds.
 Who cares?!
 Really…..who cares?!

 I’m telling you this so you know for certain that if you want it to be, this can be YOUR YEAR TO HEAL, too!